-mask

 Required Privileges & Capabilities

 Loading an eBPF program into the kernel requires specific permissions.
-In the past, loading an eBPF program required full root permissions or CAP_SYS_ADMIN capability.
-Today, in the effort to allow loading eBPF programs without the CAP_SYS_ADMIN capability (for robustness reasons), CAP_BPF is used.
+In the past, loading it required full root permissions or CAP_SYS_ADMIN capability.
+Today, in the effort to allow loading these programs without the CAP_SYS_ADMIN capability (for robustness reasons), CAP_BPF is used.
 Adding other capabilities, such as CAP_PERFMON or CAP_NET_ADMIN, will enhance the eBPF program capabilities on the system.

 https://elixir.bootlin.com/linux/v5.0.21/source/include/uapi/linux/capability.h

-However, there are some exceptions in the context of loading an eBPF program. eBPF programs of type BPF_PROG_TYPE_SOCKET_FILTER can be loaded by an unprivileged user.
+There are some exceptions in the context of loading an eBPF program.
+Programs of type BPF_PROG_TYPE_SOCKET_FILTER can be loaded by an unprivileged user.
 This type of program enables very limited filtering functionality on a socket.
 The only way to block unprivileged users from loading any type of eBPF program is by setting the value of /proc/sys/kernel/unprivileged_bpf_disabled to 1 or 2:

 • When set to 1, unprivileged eBPF is disabled.
 A system reboot is needed to enable it after changing this value.